7PH/cern-userscripts/README.md

 Userscripts to make your life easier when working @t CERN

-## Pre-requesite
+## Prerequesite

 Ensure you have `TamperMonkey` or `GreaseMonkey` installed in your browser.

 ## Install userscripts

-Simply click on these links to install individual userscripts.
-You will be prompted to update them when a new version is out.
+Open the following links in new tabs to install each individual userscripts. `TamperMonkey`/`GreaseMonkey` will automatically check updates for you and offer you to upgrade.

 - [Gitlab (auto-collapse threads on resolve)](https://github.com/7PH/userscript-gitlab-auto-collapse-threads/raw/master/gitlab-auto-collapse-threads.user.js)
 - [EDH Absence Planning Fix (show month labels, auto-select start of the week, auto-submit on first page load)](https://github.com/7PH/cern-userscripts/raw/refs/heads/master/src/edh.cern.ch/fix-absence-overview.user.js)